Apogee Scholarship Fund

 3

-Your child may be eligible if they meet any of the following:
+If your family has demonstrated financial need, your child may be eligible if they meet any of the following:

 Entering Pre-K, Kindergarten, or 1st Grade and eligible to attend a Georgia public school